Vishwam008/RacingTeam/SysInt/CAN/CANdoc.md

 # CAN- Controller Area Network

+## Important: vcan is an interface of socketcan; they are not completely different things!!! :P
 CAN is basically a bus that allows the sharing of information between multiple nodes.

 all the nodes in a CAN are connected through a bus and a signal passed by any node is received by all other nodes